 Feeling confused about what will happen next?

 When it comes to your relationship, it can be challenging knowing what to choose and what not to choose.
-These simple choices could actually make or break your chances at long-term relationship success.
+These simple choices could actually make or break your chances of long-term relationship success.

 Knowing what’s a healthy decision versus a default reaction can really leave you feeling complex.
 Healthy decisions support your love goals and honor the relationship as a whole which brings value to your lifestyle.
 Whereas, default reactions from past relationship experience can keep you back peddling into old habits that don’t serve the relationship, but actually sabotage chances at what you have your heart set on.